Kufrsoum SC

 Kufrsoum Sports Club (نادي كفرسوم الرياضي) is a Jordanian football club which is based in the village of Kufr Soum, Jordan.
-It currently competes in the Jordanian First Division League, the second tier of Jordanian football.
+It will compete in the Jordanian Second Division League, the third tier of Jordanian football.

 History

 Kufrsoum Sports Club was established in 1973, when a group of young people from the village of Kufr Soum sought to establish a sports club, to which the club began its activities in football, handball, volleyball, athletics, and table tennis once they were granted approval.
 It played its first competitive match in 1975 against Al-Wehdat in the Second Division.
 It gained its first promotion to the First Division in 1993.

 Kufrsoum achieved club history when it won the 1998 Jordan Shield Cup title after defeating Al-Hussein 1-0.

 It once fielded an almost complete lineup consisting of the Obeidat family, a family that is prevalent to the village.

+On 17 December 2025, Kufrsoum got relegated to the Jordanian Second Division League, after finishing in 12th place that season.